YungSpecht/DiceChess/README.md

 Note: If you roll a 6 you cannot move the pawn forward as that would mean the pawn could promote to a second king.

 ## Installation

-Please be sure to have Java 19 installed in order to run this project.
+Please be sure to have Java 19, and Gradle version 7.6 installed in order to run this project.
 This program is a gradle project created using the LibGDX framework and written in java.
 Therefore, to run it you have to have gradle installed.
 To run the code:
 ``` bash